Trading the news: Automatic

 Event-based algorithmic trading, also known as programmed trading, is not a new phenomenon.
 This trading technique has been increasing in popularity since the early 2000s.
 As of 2009, studies suggested HFT firms accounted for 60-73% of all US equity trading volume, with that number falling to approximately 50% in 2012.
 Algorithmic trading allows investors to fine-tune their computers to scan live news feeds and watch for items affecting any listed company.

+Recent advances in large language models (LLMs) have enabled automated news trading systems that interpret the economic implications of news headlines without task-specific financial training.
+A study by researchers at the University of Florida found that GPT-4 achieved a 93.3% portfolio hit rate in predicting the direction of the initial market reaction to overnight corporate news headlines.

 Social networks in trading the news

-Social information is now as powerful as proprietary data feeds.
-Today social networks are more than just a space to communicate and share ideas, it has become the information source that can rock financial markets to their ground.
+In recent years, social networks have become a significant information source that can impact financial markets.
 Twitter alone provides an enormous opportunity for investors and traders: